 The Sara Lee pound cake can be the base for strawberry shortcake, or it can go well with a cup of coffee.
 This was one of my first Copy Cat Recipes, so you can enjoy Sara Lee Pound Cake at home.

-The Sara Lee Pound Cake has been a long fixture of the frozen section of your grocery store for a very long time.
-You can eat this alone, or use this pound cake as a base for strawberry shortcake, or you make want to butter the bread and toast it to make a nice change for your strawberry shortcake.
+The Sara Lee pound cake has long been a fixture in the frozen section of your grocery store, and now you can make it at home.
+This pound cake will go well with a cup of coffee.
+Or, it can be the base for strawberry shortcake – you may want to butter the sliced pound cake and toast it to make a nice change.

 To make this recipe I recommend allowing all of your cold ingredients to warm to room temperature.
 The ingredients combine best at room temperature.
 It is unnecessary to sift the flour.
 So putting this together will take just a couple of minutes.
 You can bake this in a standard sized loaf pan which measures 9″ x 5″ x 2 1/2.

 I hope you enjoy this copycat recipe for Sara Lee Pound Cake.